nguyensjsu/sp22-202-code-brewers/weekly journals/Shivang Patel.md

 ## Week 3

 **Accomplished Work**
-* Proposed and finalized effective design patterns that can be implemented in the project
+* Proposed and finalized effective design patterns (Singleton and Command Pattern) that can be implemented in the project
 * Selected greenfoot as the platform to develop the scenario

 **Work to do**